 Complaints may be alleged to be associated with a particular site.
 If there is potentially an issue of legal liability, the Council must be able to prove by investigation that the identified company is indeed the source of the incident (or that the allegation cannot be proven).

-In the 2015-2016 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with NPDC's conditions in resource consents or provisions in Regional Plans.
+In the 2016-2017 monitoring period, the Council was required to undertake additional investigations and interventions, and to record two incidents, in association with NPDC's conditions in resource consents or provisions in Regional Plans.